-fig. 3 reasoning about temporal information
+fig. 4 reasoning about temporal information

-This second example shows how the CIDOC CRM handles reasoning about temporal information.
+This diagram shows how the CIDOC CRM handles reasoning about temporal information.
 Four of the main hierarchy branches are included in this view: E2 Temporal Entity, E52 Time-Span, E77 Persistent Item and E53 Place.

 The E2 Temporal Entity class is an abstract class (i.e. it has no direct instances) that serves to group together all classes with a temporal component, such as instances of E4 Period, E5 Event and E3 Condition State.

 An instance of E52 Time-Span is simply a temporal interval that does not make any reference to cultural or geographical contexts (unlike instances of E4 Period, which took place at a particular instance of E53 Place).
-Instances of E52 Time-Span are sometimes identified by instances of E49 Time Appellation, often in the form of E50 Date.
+Instances of E52 Time-Span are sometimes identified by instances of E41 AppellationE49 Time Appellation, for example as dates.

 Both E52 Time-Span and E4 Period have transitive properties.
 E52 Time-Span has the transitive property P86 falls within (contains), denoting a purely incidental inclusion; whereas E4 Period has the transitive property P9 consists of (forms part of) that supports the decomposition of instances of E4 Period into their constituent parts.
 For example, the E52 Time-Span during which a building is constructed might falls within the E52 Time-Span of a particular government, although there is no causal or contextual connection between the two instances of E52 Time-Span; conversely, the E4 Period of the Chinese Song Dynasty consists of the Northern Song Period and the Southern Song Period.